mathieucarbou/MycilaSafeBoot/README.md

 5. After the flash is successful, the ESP will reboot in the new firmware.

+SafeBoot partition also supports [MycilaESPConnect](https://github.com/mathieucarbou/MycilaESPConnect), which means if your application saves some network settings (WiFi SSID, Ethernet or WiFi static IP, etc), they will be reused.

 ## How to integrate the SafeBoot in your project

 In the PIO file, some settings are added to specify the partition table and the SafeBoot location and the script to generate the factory image.